my-name-is-D/object-detection-Motion-Nao-webots/rat_model/README.md

 # Prerequisite

-You need to have tensorflow installed
+You need to have Ros, netpyne, tensorflow installed (see end of readme for links).

 ## rat_model2.py